Tafas: Ottoman era

 In 1918, the town was the site of the infamous Tafas massacre perpetrated by the retreating Ottoman Army during World War I. According to T. E. Lawrence, on 27 September retreating Turkish troops had slaughtered many of the town's inhabitants, including women and children.
 In retaliation for the massacre, Lawrence's troops attacked the retreating Turkish columns and ordered all captured prisoners, around 250, including German and Austrian soldiers, to be executed.

-Modern
+Civil war

 During the ongoing Syrian Civil War, inhabitants of Tafas joined the demonstrations burning a police station and the local Ba'ath Party headquarters, three people were killed by security forces.
 In May 2011, the Syrian Army besieged the town, and arrested at least 250 people there.
 The town was held by rebel forces from 2012 until 2018, when it surrendered to the government during the 2018 Southern Syria offensive.
 Clashes between the government and insurgents occurred in January 2021.